delventhalz/advent-of-code-2023/README.md

 read these inputs, parse them, and pass them to the exported solution functions.

-Lodash, an Intcode runner, and a few other utilities are available as CommonJS modules.
+Lodash and a few custom utilities are available as CommonJS modules.
 Import with `require`:

 ```javascript
 const { chunk } = require('lodash');